Tropical storm warnings for South Florida as Eta churns northward

 Eventually, Eta will track north into the eastern Gulf of Mexico, but its future is highly uncertain.
 It appears unlikely to become a hurricane, since cooler waters and a disruptive change of wind speed and/or direction with height known as “wind shear” will serve as obstacles.

-What remains of the system may get drawn into the northern Gulf Coast during the second half of the next week and ingested into a cold front sweeping across the eastern U.S.
+What remains of the system may get drawn into the northern Gulf Coast during the second half of the next week and ingested into a cold front sweeping across the eastern United States.